keirajol/smart-trash/README.md

 These libraries are required for:
 - Reading JSON data from the API
 - Controlling the LED strip

+If Arduino gives an error like:
+- ArduinoJson.h: No such file or directory
+- Adafruit_NeoPixel.h: No such file or directory it means the library is not installed correctly.

 ## Step 4: The code
 And now the hard the code.
 This part took a long time, but in the manual I will just post the full code below.
 You can copy everything, just change these 3 things: